 You’ll likely begin your holiday in Bangkok.
 An absolute belter of a city to visit with kids.
 Yes, it is a bit bonkers and can be super busy and a little smelly at times but this really is a great place to fully immerse yourselves in the culture.
 The markets of the Khao San road with kids are fun to visit and barter for souvenirs and the Temples dotted around the city are a must visit for some culture.
 My favourite family friendly hotel in Bangkok is the Anantara Sathorn.
 Located close to the train system but slightly away from the madness.
 Read all about visiting Bangkok with kids.

 Koh Samui is one of the most expensive islands in Thailand but it’s also one of my favourites.
 And a very easy one to visit with kids.
-It’s home to pristine sandy beaches and luxury hotels with a sprinkling of pretty temples.
+It’s home to pristine sandy beaches such as Bophut Beach and luxury hotels with a sprinkling of pretty temples.
 It’s also the easiest place to stay if you are planning on visiting a full moon party on neighbouring Koh Pha-ngan.
 Koh Samui is rich in nature with glorious jungle terrain and spectacular views out to sea.
 We spent two full weeks on the island and didn’t get bored once!

 Another beautiful Thai island is Phuket.
 Slightly cheaper than Koh Samui with more of a party feel but there are still plenty of places to escape the gap year hedonists.
 We love the southern tip of the island with its quiet white sandy beaches and relaxed vibe.